 Course participants who are also SLSNSW club members can access their own training and assessment record by logging into the SLS Members Area.
 Alternatively, a written request can be submitted to education@surflifesaving.com. au.
 The record will be made available within 14 days of receipt of the request by SLSNSW.

 Award Replacement

 Lost

-If a course participant misplaces their Award or Powercraft Licence after completing a course, it is possible for a replacement award or licence to be issued.
+If a course participant misplaces their Award after completing a course, it is possible for a replacement award to be issued.
 They can request this by emailing education@surflifesaving. com.au